redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Install the Cert Manager Operator (v1.5.4) via the OperatorHub from the OpenShift web console.
 Do not change any of the defaults.
 For more details please consult the following link: https://cert-manager.io/docs/installation/operator-lifecycle-manager/

-These steps assume that a registered domain name which is under your control has been provisioned in Route 53.
-LetsEncrypt uses a DNS-01 challenge to validate wildcard certificates and to do so requires the issuer to have edit access permissions to Route 53.
-Provide the credentials of an IAM user that has these permissions:
+These steps assume that a registered domain name which is under your control has been provisioned in a public hosted zone hosted by Route 53.
+An IAM user with the following set of permissions needs to be created that cert-manager will use for performing the DNS-01 challenge:

+	{
+	  "Version": "2012-10-17",
+	  "Statement": [
+	    {
+	      "Effect": "Allow",
+	      "Action": "route53:GetChange",
+	      "Resource": "arn:aws:route53:::change/*"
+	    },
+	    {
+	      "Effect": "Allow",
+	      "Action": [
+	        "route53:ChangeResourceRecordSets",
+	        "route53:ListResourceRecordSets"
+	      ],
+	      "Resource": "arn:aws:route53:::hostedzone/<hosted zone id for your domain>" },
+	    {
+	      "Effect": "Allow",
+	      "Action": "route53:ListHostedZonesByName",
+	      "Resource": "*"
+	    }
+	  ]
+	}

+Store the credentials of this user in a secret:

 	oc create secret generic route53-secret --from-literal=aws-secret-access-key=<your AWS secret access key> -n openshift-operators